stain/signposting/README.rst

 How to use this repository
 ==========================

-The `documentation`_ pages explain how to use this template for your projects and the implementation details adopted here.
-Use the documentation as a reference to learn the rationale behind this repository and also as a demonstration of how to deploy documentation in ReadTheDocs.
+The `documentation`_ pages explain briefly how to use this library including a listing of modules and methods.

 Issues and Discussions
 ======================

-As usual in any GitHub based project, raise an `issue`_ if you find any bug or room for improvement (certainly there are many), or open a `discussion`_  if you want to discuss or talk :-)
+As usual in any GitHub based project, raise an `issue`_ if you find any bug or have other suggestions; or open a `discussion`_  if you want to discuss or talk :-)

 Version
 =======